erikjsolsen/erikjsolsen.github.io/index.md

 ## Research Leadership & Global Impact

 Since completing his PhD, Erik has become a internationally recognized leader in ecosystem-based marine management.
-He pioneered the development and implementation of ecosystem surveys in the Barents Sea through groundbreaking collaboration with Russian scientists from [PINRO](http://www.pinro.ru/), and has successfully transferred these innovative approaches to developing nations including Mozambique, Sudan, Kenya, and Vietnam through comprehensive surveys and capacity-building programs.
+He pioneered the development and implementation of ecosystem surveys in the Barents Sea through groundbreaking collaboration with Russian scientists from <a href="http://www.pinro.ru/">PINRO</a>, and has successfully transferred these innovative approaches to developing nations including Mozambique, Sudan, Kenya, and Vietnam through comprehensive surveys and capacity-building programs.

 ### International Ocean Governance Pioneer

-Erik played a pivotal role in developing Norway's world-renowned [Integrated Management plans](http://www.regjeringen.no/en/dep/kld/Selected-topics/department-for-marine-management-and-pol/havforvaltning/integrated-management-of-the-barents-sea.html?id=87148), beginning with the Barents Sea, followed by the Norwegian Sea and North Sea.
+Erik played a pivotal role in developing Norway's world-renowned <a href="http://www.regjeringen.no/en/dep/kld/Selected-topics/department-for-marine-management-and-pol/havforvaltning/integrated-management-of-the-barents-sea.html?id=87148">Integrated Management plans</a>, beginning with the Barents Sea, followed by the Norwegian Sea and North Sea.
 This groundbreaking work in ecosystem-based marine spatial planning has garnered worldwide attention, leading to numerous invitations to present Norway's innovative planning approach at high-level scientific and governmental meetings, including the United Nations.

 ### Scientific Leadership & Global Collaboration

-From 2009-2013, Erik served as elected chair of the [ICES](http://www.ices.dk/) Science Committee Steering Group on Human Interactions on the Ecosystem, and later co-chaired the ICES Working Group on Integrated Assessment of the North Sea (WGINOSE) from 2017-2021.
+From 2009-2013, Erik served as elected chair of the <a href="http://www.ices.dk/">ICES</a> Science Committee Steering Group on Human Interactions on the Ecosystem, and later co-chaired the ICES Working Group on Integrated Assessment of the North Sea (WGINOSE) from 2017-2021.
 He has chaired multiple international workshops on Marine Spatial Planning and serves as a trusted reviewer and advisor on ocean governance issues globally.

 ## International Experience & Innovation

-During his tenure as visiting scientist at the [NOAA Northeast Fisheries Science Center](http://nefsc.noaa.gov/) in Woods Hole, Massachusetts (2013-2015), Erik advanced the scientific foundation, tools (including the [Atlantis](http://www.csiro.au/organisation-structure/divisions/marine--atmospheric-research/atlantis-ecosystem-model) ecosystem model), and methodologies for ecosystem-based management and marine spatial planning.
+During his tenure as visiting scientist at the <a href="http://nefsc.noaa.gov/">NOAA Northeast Fisheries Science Center</a> in Woods Hole, Massachusetts (2013-2015), Erik advanced the scientific foundation, tools (including the <a href="http://www.csiro.au/organisation-structure/divisions/marine--atmospheric-research/atlantis-ecosystem-model">Atlantis</a> ecosystem model), and methodologies for ecosystem-based management and marine spatial planning.

-From 2015-2020, as Head of the IMR Demersal Fish Research Group, Erik led the strategic initiative on [Reduced Uncertainty in Stock Assessment](https://www.hi.no/hi/nettrapporter/rapport-fra-havforskningen-en-2021-16), significantly improving fisheries science methodologies.
+From 2015-2020, as Head of the IMR Demersal Fish Research Group, Erik led the strategic initiative on <a href="https://www.hi.no/hi/nettrapporter/rapport-fra-havforskningen-en-2021-16">Reduced Uncertainty in Stock Assessment</a>, significantly improving fisheries science methodologies.

 ## Current Global Leadership Role

 Since 2020, Erik has led the Sustainable Development Research Group, where he manages 22 international staff and oversees groundbreaking initiatives including:

 - **Principal Investigator** of the UN Ocean Decade Project **"ClimeFOOD"** (2023-2030), addressing climate impacts on marine food systems
-- **Contributor** to the [EAF Nansen Programme](https://www.fao.org/in-action/eaf-nansen/en/), advancing ecosystem approaches to fisheries in developing countries
+- **Contributor** to the <a href="https://www.fao.org/in-action/eaf-nansen/en/">EAF Nansen Programme</a>, advancing ecosystem approaches to fisheries in developing countries
 - **Lead** for Norway-India marine spatial planning collaboration, fostering South-South knowledge exchange
-- **Strategic Partnership Developer** with [the Norwegian Agency for Development Cooperation (Norad)](https://www.norad.no/en/front/) for innovative bilateral projects across the Global South
+- **Strategic Partnership Developer** with <a href="https://www.norad.no/en/front/">the Norwegian Agency for Development Cooperation (Norad)</a> for innovative bilateral projects across the Global South

 ## Recognition & Impact